ardacebi/arculator/README.md

-# calculator
+# ARCULATOR
-Advanced terminal calculator and converter.
+The advanced terminal calculator and converter.